benanil/ASTL/README.md

 float length =  ToVector2f(x).Length();
 ```
 <br>
-Container examples, HashMap uses Ankerl's algorithm (way faster than std::unordered_map and uses contigues memory)<br>
+HashMap uses Ankerl's algorithm (way faster than std::unordered_map and uses contigues memory)<br>
-RedBlackTree, ScopedPtr, and SharedPtr coming soon.<br>
+Todo: RedBlackTree, ScopedPtr, and SharedPtr. coming soon.<br>
 I have Array<T> instead of std::vector<T> <br>
-also you can use Bitset521, Bitset256(SIMD optimized) or Bitset<1234> instead of std::bitset <br>
+also you can use Bitset1024, Bitset512, Bitset256(SIMD optimized) or Bitset<1234> instead of std::bitset <br>
 Queue and Stack will be fixed soon.
-Here is code examples
+Here is examples

 ```cpp
 String testStr = "floating test: ";